A review of the Le Cirque Signature restaurant in Leela Palace, Bangalore.

 Le Cirque is an iconic restaurant that originated in New York.
-I have fond memories of reading about meals in Le Cirque in various books and magazines and it was a pleasure being invited to a meal in their Bangalore branch which is located inside Leela Palace on Old Airport road.
+I have fond memories of reading about meals in Le Cirque in various books and magazines..
+It was a pleasure being invited to a meal in their Bangalore branch which is located inside Leela Palace on Old Airport road.

 We started our food journey for the day with amuse bouche of mozzarella cheese atop a halved artichoke, served with artichoke puree and black truffle oil.
 Clean and clear flavours which packed a super punch.